 --help This help

-Most options can be passed multiple times for greater affect.
+Most options can be passed multiple times for greater effect.

 As you can see, there are plenty of options to look into in PhD.
 The most important options are those which allow you to select a format and package to output your documentation to.